Dynaco FM-3 Service

 While we keep some spare Dynaco FM-3 parts around and can do basic troubleshooting, this service is intended for tuners that will power up or were working in the past and put up in the closet or down in the basement.
 We do have spare knobs, faceplates, covers, tubes, and even some power transformers.
 If in doubt, please contact us before sending.

 Unrestored FM-3s are available commonly in working condition with all the tubes for about $80-$120 on the Web, far less at garage sales.
-Go for a factory-wired unit if possible, which has rivet fasteners on the back panel and normally a silver serial number sticker back there, too.
+Go for a factory-wired unit if possible, which has rivet fasteners on the back panel and normally a silver serial number sticker back there, too, that says “Factory Wired”.

 Packing